cheminfo/uint8-base64/README.md

 console.log(string.slice(0, 100));
 ```

-This code takes 325ms on my macbook pro M4 to encode 256Mb of data.
+This code takes 330ms on my MacBook pro M4 to encode 256Mb of data.
+The encoding itself takes 230ms while the conversion to text takes 100ms.

 ### decode